-Portfolio Manager: The Fund is jointly managed by Michael Messinger, Portfolio Manager and Managing Partner of Redwood, Michael Cheung, Portfolio Manager and Managing Partner of Redwood, and Richard Duff, Portfolio Manager and Managing Partner.
+Portfolio Manager: The Fund is jointly managed by Michael Messinger, Portfolio Manager and Managing Partner of Redwood, Richard Duff, Portfolio Manager and Managing Partner of Redwood, and Michael Cheung, Portfolio Manager and Managing Partner of Redwood.
 Messrs.
-Messinger, Cheung and Duff have managed the Fund since its inception in November 2017.
+Messinger, Duff, and Cheung have managed the Fund since its inception in November 2017.